mst-solar-car/embedded-drivers-library/microcontrollers/README.md

 &nbsp;

 ## Interrupts
-First off, if the microcontroller does not support interrupts (weird), then you need to have `#define NO_INTERRUPTS` in your header file.
+First off, if the microcontroller does not support interrupts (weird), then you need to have `#define NO_INTERRUPTS` in your spec file.

 If it does have interrupts, then you need the following directives: